-- (i) All incoming queries or disputes must be registered on the Collaborator system and a reference number obtained.
-Within 14 days after receipt of a query it must be answered via e-mail, telephonically or by normal mail depending on the contact details available; - (ii) If the client is not satisfied with the reply or the corrective actions regarding the query and a formal written dispute is received, the authorised official must ensure that the dispute is taken to the Chief Financial Officer for a final decision; - (iii) A written acknowledgement of receipt of the dispute must be provided to the consumer within 7 days;
+- (i) All incoming queries or disputes must be registered on the complaints register .Within 10 days after receipt of a query it must be answered via e-mail, telephonically or by normal mail depending on the contact details available; - (ii) If the client is not satisfied with the reply or the corrective actions regarding the query and a formal written dispute is received, the authorised official must ensure that the dispute is taken to the Chief Financial Officer for a final decision; - (iii) A written acknowledgement of receipt of the queries and dispute must be provided to the consumer within 3 days;

-- (iv) The Municipality should not institute enforcement proceedings against the consumer for an amount or an account entry that is in dispute until it has resolved the dispute; - (v) All investigations regarding disputed amounts must be concluded by Council's Chief Financial Officer or his/her delegate within 21 calendar days from receipt thereof; - (vi) The consumer shall be advised in writing of the findings.
+- (iv) The Municipality should not institute enforcement proceedings against the consumer for an amount or an account entry that is in dispute until it has resolved the dispute; - (v) All investigations regarding disputed amounts must be concluded by Council's Chief Financial Officer or his/her delegate within two (2) months from receipt thereof; - (vi) The consumer shall be advised in writing of the findings.

-8.10.
+8.9.
 Appeals against Findings

-- (a) A consumer may, in writing, appeal against a finding of the Municipality; - (b) An appeal shall be in writing and shall clearly state that it is an appeal, set out the reasons for the appeal and be lodged with the Accounting Officer within 21 days from the date the consumer was advised of the findings of the dispute investigation; - (c) An appeal must be decided by the Council of the Municipality at its first ordinary meeting held after the appeal was lodged; - (d) The decision of the Council shall be final and the consumer must pay any amounts due and payable in terms of such decision within 14 days from the date of the letter of him/her being advised of the Council's decision; - (e) The Council may, in its sole discretion, condone the late lodging of an appeal or other procedural irregularity; - (f) If the consumer is not satisfied with the outcome of the appeal, he/she may, under protest, pay the amount in dispute and redress his/her action in a court of law.
+- (a) A consumer may, in writing, appeal against a finding of the Municipality; - (b) An appeal shall be in writing and shall clearly state that it is an appeal, set out the reasons for the appeal and be lodged with the Accounting Officer within 21 days from the date the consumer was advised of the findings of the dispute investigation; - (e) The Council may, in its sole discretion, condone the late lodging of an appeal or other procedural irregularity; - (f) If the consumer is not satisfied with the outcome of the appeal, he/she may, under protest, pay the amount in dispute and redress his/her action in a court of law.

-8.11.
+8.10.
 Agreement for the Payment of Arrears in Instalments